fauna/fauna-js/README.md

 This driver can only be used with FQL v10, and is not compatible with earlier versions of FQL.
 To query your databases with earlier API versions, see the [faunadb](https://www.npmjs.com/package/faunadb) package.

-See the [Fauna Documentation](https://docs.fauna.com/fauna/current/) for additional information how to configure and query your databases.
+See the [Fauna Documentation](https://docs.fauna.com/fauna/current/) for additional information on how to configure and query your databases.

 <details>
 <summary>Table of Contents</summary>